TeodoraHarabor/Weather-App/README.md

-View the weather app: weatherApp-th.surge.sh
+#A View the weather app: https://weatherapp-th.surge.sh/

+##A Tools:
+HTML
+CSS
+JS